|American Wineries and Wine

 The third largest wine company in the world is also American.
 The Wine Group is famous for the Franzia brand and also for its wide selection of kosher wines, aimed at America's many Jewish customers.
 The Franzia brand is based in California but the group's acquisitions extend far beyond the shores of America with several prosperous ventures in other top wine regions in Chile, Europe and Australia.

 The world still generally considers the best wines to come from France where it is priced accordingly along with its expensive Champagne.
 These are often more exclusive, selling top quality wines made from hand-picked grapes at huge prices to collectors and connoisseurs.
-American wineries, however, tend to produce good quality wines at a fraction of the price and that is what makes them so popular.
+American wineries, especially those the Columbia River Valley of Washington tend to produce good quality wines at a fraction of the price and that is what makes them so popular.
+Visitors to this region often stop by to visit nearby Washington State University, which has a close association with local vintners through its Campaign for Wine.

 These fine American wines should be properly stored and displayed in wine racks for more than aesthetic reasons.
 Doing so will help to preserve the cork and prevent build up in the bottle from sedimentation.
 Wine cellar racks are a smart investment for any wine conaoisseur.